-The Panel has been established to maintain a 'check and balance' on the performance of the Police and Crime Commissioner for Norfolk ("the Commissioner").
+The Panel has been established to maintain a 'check and balance' on the performance of the Police and Crime Commissioner for Norfolk ("the Commissioner"), who was elected on 15 November 2012.

 The Panel must support and challenge the Commissioner in the exercise of his functions.
 Its main responsibilities are to: